yaronf/I-D/STAR/draft-ietf-acme-star.md

 # Operational Considerations

-## Short Term and the Impact of Skewed Clocks
+## The Meaning of "Short Term" and the Impact of Skewed Clocks
 {: #operational-cons-clocks }

 "Short Term" is a relative concept, therefore trying to define a cut-off point that works in all cases would be a useless exercise.
 In practice, the expected lifetime of a STAR certificate will be counted in minutes, hours or days, depending on different factors: the underlying requirements for revocation, how much clock synchronization is expected among relying parties and the issuing CA, etc.